 The Domino Club is one of our favourite cocktail bars in Leeds.
 It’s an underground drinking den, hidden within Lords Barbering – you’ll have to hunt out the staircase at the back to find your way down to their speakeasy-style bar, but once there, you’ll be treated to a night of one-off cocktails, cost-price whisky and live jazz.
-Their cocktail list has been created in-house by their expert mixologists and includes 24 carefully crafted drinks – try the Floralis, a mix of Botanist Gin, Jasmine tea, Double Dutch cucumber and watermelon soda and sugar with a cucumber ribbon garnish.
+Their cocktail list has been created in-house by their expert mixologists and includes a wide selection of carefully crafted drinks – try the Jaded Lady, a mix of Umeshu Plum Sake, Midori liqueur, cucumber, lime, rose and green strawberry.

 The Domino Club, Grand Arcade, Leeds, West Yorkshire, LS1 6PG.

 Cuckoo is one of the most bonkers cocktail bars in Leeds.
 You’ll enter a world of bright neon signs and colourful murals, complete with a groove-inducing soundtrack.
 They specialise in craft beer and quirky cocktails, so you can sip creative concoctions like their Peanut Butter Martini and Watermelon Margarita.
 You can even line your stomach with a slice of pizza when you buy your drink before 9pm – they do weird and wonderful toppings, with everything from roast peach and bacon to chocolate and marshmallows.

 Cuckoo, 37 Call Lane, Leeds LS1 7BT.